tonybuii2003/TwitterBot/README.md

 In order to use the bot, you need to have a twitter account, create one [here](https://twitter.com)

 ### Installation
-To create an habit tracking account, simple tag my bot () with "%a" before it. </br>
+To create an habit tracking account, simple tag my bot () with "%a" before it. <br />
 <img src="img/create.png" alt="Create an account" width="400" height="400">
 <!--
 1. Get a free API Key at [https://example.com](https://example.com)